-These three models, the underlaying structural principles, are also visible in the letter forms when you reduce the stroke contrast or remove serifs.
-They determine the impression and the application of a typeface to a very large extent.
+These three models, the underlaying structural principles, are also visible in the letterforms when you reduce the stroke contrast or remove the serifs.
+They determine the impression and application of a typeface to a very large extent.
 Of course, a beginning designer doesn’t understand terms like expansion or broad-nib pen any easier than French Renaissance.
-But what most of us can agree on is the general appearance of character shapes:
+But what most of us can agree on is the description and general appearance of the character shapes:

 - Writing with a broad-nib, held at a consistent angle, delivers an inclined course of contrast, open apertures and divers stroke width.
 This gives the letters a dynamic and varied general form and feel (also in the italics and caps, which follow the proportions of the Capitalis).

 - In writing with a pointed pen, the thickness of the stroke is related to the pressure put upon the nib during a downstroke, while other strokes remain thin.
 The axis is vertical with high but less modulated contrast and rather closed apertures.
 This gives the letters a more static, stiff impression.
-The letter forms (e.g. q, p, d, b) and the proportions of the characters are rather similar, especially the width of the caps.
+The letterforms (e.g. q, p, d, b) and their proportions are rather similar, especially the width of the caps.

-- the round nib renders linear, more “drawn” looking constructed forms (e.g. circular o) like in Futura or monoline scripts.
-Caps often follow the classical proportions of Capitalis.
+- The round nib renders linear, more “drawn”-looking, constructed forms (e.g. circular o) like in Futura or monoline scripts.
+Caps often follow the classical proportions of the Capitalis.

 The second level – the flesh – is about the equipment and features applied to the skeleton of a typeface.
 Those are serifs and stroke contrast, either strongly visible or just a slight contrast to achieve the impression of optical linearity.
-The actual form of the serifs – triangular, bracketed or straight – is not as determining in my mind as it was for Thibaudeau.
+The actual form of the serifs – triangular, bracketed or straight – is not as determining to me as it was for Thibaudeau.
 One can incorporate these specific differences into the third “layer” of descriptives.

 The third, the skin level, gives us the possibility to introduce an infinite number of finer differentiations between the main groups of typefaces to describe even the most singular feature someone could ever look for.
-Descriptives can address different forms of serifs, like bracketed or straight serifs in the traditional categories of rational serifs, Scotch Modern and Didone, or ornamented ones.
-Also decorative features like stencil, inline, shadow are possible or terms related to style or application like western, horror, comic or agate, typewriter, low-res are possible.
+Descriptives can address different forms of serifs, like bracketed or straight serifs in traditional rational serifs like Scotch Modern and Didone, or ornamented ones.
+Also decorative features like stencil, inline, shadow are possible, or terms related to genre or application like western, horror, comic or agate, typewriter, low-res.
 This detailed graduation can also be seen as a collection of tags.

-With this set at hand, all kind of typefaces can be easily described by combining the terms of the groups, just like Vox imagined it, too.
+With this set at hand, all kind of typefaces can be easily described by combining the terms of each groups, just like Vox imagined it, too.
 A Tuscan typeface for example could be characterized as a face with modern skeleton, little stroke-contrast, bi-furcated serifs, western-style, chromatic, poster, decorative, shadow, display and so forth.
-Okay, this is probably not the unique, dedicated term most of us would like to have at their disposal for typefaces, but they describe the typeface appropriately.
+Okay, this is probably not the unique, catchy term most of us would like to have at their disposal for type genres, but they describe the typeface appropriately.

-This system was published in German speaking reference books and since then is relatively widely used in Germany.
+This system was published in several German speaking reference books, including mine, and since then relatively widely in use in Germany.
 However, it is not flawless and sometimes difficult to adapt for real-life applications.
 The terminology stays my main construction site.
 Do people actually understand what is meant by “dynamic” and “static”?
-The latter was my replacement term for the initial “rational” but right now I tend to get back to it again, because I have a hard time describing a rationalized english roundhand or modern italic as “static”.
+The latter was my replacement term for the initial “rational” but right now I tend to prefer “rational” again, because I have a hard time describing a rationalized english roundhand or modern italic as “static”.

-Also, one could argue that the problem of any taxonomical approach is, that a typeface can only be “one of those things” even if we think of it more like piles or fraying clusters and less of self-contained drawers.
-It’s not realistic to say that a typeface can only be serif or sans given the numerous semi-sans and semi-serif examples.
-In the same way do we know typefaces who happily live in the middle of the humanist and the rational form models.
+Also, one could argue that the problem with any taxonomical approach is, that a typeface can only be “one of those things” even if we think of it more like piles or fraying clusters and less of self-contained drawers.
+It’s not realistic to say that a typeface can only be serif or sans given the numerous semi-sans and semi-serif examples today.
+Similarly do we know typefaces which happily live in the middle of the humanist and the rational form model.
 So, where to put those?
 I’d advocate to place them on the play-board near what determines the feel of the typeface most, even if we give up immaculate grouping for that.
-An alternative would be to introduce more piles or to find a way to assign a typeface to more than just one group or descriptive, like you can do in a database environment.
+An alternative would be to introduce more piles or to find a way to assign a typeface to more than just one group or descriptive, like what you can do in a database environment.

-One would think that an interactive system solves exactly this problem but actually the adaption for FontShop’s applications was rather tricky.
-My system works surprisingly well as a simple list, because it brings the chronological order of the first few groups out more clearly.
-It works okay in a matrix, especially because you can change the axises (form models in horizontal order or vertical) and “enter” it from different sides.
-But sorting over 7500 typefaces from the FontShop catalog into a customized classification I made for their iPad app was a challenging acid test.
-The main reason for my problems was the set-up of their database though, which only allowed typefaces to be assigned to one class.
+One would think that an interactive system solves exactly this problem but actually the adaption for FontShop’s FontBook and FontShuffle applications I worked on was rather tricky.
+My system works surprisingly well as a simple list, because it brings the (coincidental) chronological order of the first few groups out more clearly.
+It works okay in a matrix, especially because you can change the axises (form models in horizontal order or vertical) and “enter” it from different directions.
+But comprehensibly sorting over 7500 typefaces from the FontShop catalog into a customized classification I made for their iPad app was a challenging acid test.
+The main reason for my problems was the set-up of their database though, which only allowed typefaces to be assigned to one group.
 This ultimately proved me that the world of type is not as simple (anymore).

 2. Micro-Classification or tagging

 A possible solution to this problem and another approach I grew very fond of in the last years is the micro-classification you can call tagging.
 It is at first a non hierarchical approach, which makes it far more flexible and user-centred, often even user generated.
 You could call it a democratic take on classification.
 If people subjectively regard this typeface as “holiday” or “girlish”, then why not have them find the typeface with those keywords.
-The problem with tags added by users though, or also by marketing people, is monitoring.
-I did this voluntarily for MyFonts in the past extensively (besides tagging typefaces) and was just stunned at times by the silly and ridiculous tags that were occasionally added to fonts.
+The problem with tags added by users, and also marketing people, though is monitoring.
+I did this voluntarily for MyFonts extensively in the past (besides tagging typefaces) and was just stunned at times by the silly and ridiculous tags that some assigned to fonts.

-Tagging of course works more or less only in a (interactive) database environment.
-The most consequent example for it might be the MyFonts website, but also other type vendors work with a similar system more or less successfully.
-Here, the browsing or search interface is crucial, as you see in the example of fonts.com with its long, unstructured list of keywords.
-What is most confusing here – on a page they call “classification” – are keywords like “serif”, “script” or “simplified chinese” next to “scary” on the same level.
-In my opinion, it would be practical to offer tags in a basic hierarchical order as an entry point to all those different styles of typefaces, different “levels” of keywords.
-For example displaying “serif” a different level of tag than “holiday”.
-Speaking to type manufacturers though I got an additional view.
-Some told me that sales went up significantly after they added more tags, and more informal tags that is.
-So, what should you do when you see that people find the typefaces they want this way.
-Should you force educate them, force your classification on everyone if it is maybe not even helpful to them?
+Tagging works more or less only in a (interactive) database environment.
+The most comprehensive example for this might be the MyFonts.com website, but also other type vendors work with a similar, more or less successful, system.
+A good browsing and search interface is crucial, as you can see in the example of fonts.com with its long, unstructured list of keywords.
+What is most confusing on there – on a page they call “classification” – are keywords like “serif”, “script” or “simplified chinese” next to “scary” on the same level.
+In my opinion, it would be practical to offer tags in a basic hierarchical order as an entry point to all those different styles of typefaces (different “levels” of keywords).
+For example displaying “serif” as a different level tag than “holiday”.
+Speaking with several type manufacturers though I got an additional view.
+Some told me that sales went up significantly after they added more tags, more informal tags that is.
+So, what to do if people apparently find the typefaces they want this way.
+Should you force educate them, force your classification on everyone if it may not even be helpful to them?

-However, the biggest issue in an international tag-system is the language, or again, terminology.
-French users might want to tag or look-up sans-serif typefaces under the term “Antique” while the search brings up a list of decorated slab serifs (see ambiguities mentioned before).
+The biggest issue in an international tag-system however is the language, or again, terminology.
+French users might want to tag or look-up sans-serif typefaces under the term “Antique” while the search brings up a list of decorated slab-serifs (see ambiguities mentioned before).

 Well, to cut a long story short, it was not as fruitful as I had hoped and just brought up what I already knew or suspected.

 What was verified is that they separated script or decorated faces from text faces first.
 Secondly they separated serifs and sans.
 As a third – and actually more pronouncedly than I thought – they separated typefaces with stroke contrast from linear ones.
 Even to the extent that some separated fonts that are supposed to look linear, thus with just small optical adjustments, like in Univers or Bureau Grotesque.
-My guess is that this comes due to the lack of other criteria they had at hand, e.g. not being familiar with the idea of form models for further distinctions.
+My guess is that this was because they didn’t have other criteria at hand, e.g. weren’t familiar with the idea of form models for further distinctions.
 The form model was – not surprisingly – the most advanced, hence most difficult thing to recognize.
 It is obviously a fact that distinguishing typefaces must be learned.